BlackAR/CS430P3/README.md

-# CS430P2
+# CS430P3
-Second Project for Computer Graphics Course
+Third Project for Computer Graphics Course

+Continuation of CS430P2, with the inclusion of illumation and shading

 NOTE: In order to use the math library, Linux requires -lm be appended to the compile command, if you are unable to compile it, try removing it from the command in the makefile as follows: